 Regarding expansive soils impacts, buckling pavement and cracked sidewalks and foundations are noted for certain newly developed subdivisions south of Lufkin.
-Riverine erosion occurs on an ongoing basis and is accelerated during flooding events and periods of rapid drop in water surface levels of rivers.
-Two areas in the Angelina National Forest (southern portion of county) were being

-As stated above, there are no substantive data sets available for Angelina County.
-Based on the definitions for probability set forth in Section 3.1.1, and the ongoing/frequent nature of erosion and moderate presence of expansive soils in the region, probability of future occurrence for geologic hazard is considered High.
+There are no substantive data sets available for tracking probability of expansive soils in Angelina County or the cities.
+Based on the definitions for probability set forth in Section 3.1.1, and the ongoing/frequent nature of erosion and moderate presence of expansive soils in the region, probability of future occurrence for expansive soil is considered within a range of low to high depending on location.

-Impacts of geologic hazards in Angelina County have not been well documented.
-Due to relatively isolated occurrence of impacts and no recorded occurrence of public health impacts, magnitude and severity is considered Level 2- Limited.
+Impacts of expansive soils in Angelina County are not well documented.
+Due to relatively isolated occurrence of impacts and no recorded occurrence of public health impacts, magnitude and severity is considered Level 2-Limited.